Frequently Asked Questions

 What causes multiple sclerosis?

 Standard of care practitioners believe that the cause of MS is unknown and there is no cure.
-Disease modifying drugs are used to potentially slow down the progression to disability.
+MS is an inflammatory condition treated with maintenance disease modifying drugs that suppress various parts of the immune system in the hope of managing symptoms and potentially slowing down the progression to disability.

 CLICK HERE to review studies that show that MS is an infectious disease.